 - Equipment repair and maintenance

-- Communication charges
+- Telecommunication charges

 - Prior year deficits and other required adjustments

-Materials and supplies - Include the technical supplies and office supplies related specifically to the sales activity.
+Include the technical supplies and office supplies related specifically to the sales activity.

-Travel, equipment service contracts, and other actual expenses incurred specifically for the operation of the sales activity should be treated as costs and included in the calculation of the sales rates.
+Travel/mileage, equipment service contracts, and other actual expenses incurred specifically for the operation of the sales activity should be treated as costs and included in the calculation of the sales rates.
 Include professional services and special conferences.

 Donated or transferred equipment is considered to be the equivalent of a cash donation that is subsequently used to purchase equipment.
 When a unit conducting sales activity receives an equipment donation, it may be depreciated through the sales activity and included in the sales rate.
+See Administrative Procedure: Non-Monetary Financial Transactions for details on accounting for donated equipment.

-Determine the sales activity per unit rate:
+Determine the sales activity per unit rate

-Unit Rate = [Total operating costs - subsidy]
+Unit Rate = [Total operating costs]÷

 [Estimated volume of work (labor hrs, machine hrs, units produced, etc.)]